The Power of Participation Rights

 -

-The Participation Rights Program reflects the strong bonds between UC Berkeley, its faculty, and alumni.
-Through this program, serial faculty and alumni founders, driven by their deep affinity for Berkeley’s mission, create opportunities for the University to invest alongside other investors at fair value.
+The Participation Rights Program reflects the bonds between UC Berkeley, its faculty, and alumni.
+Through this program, faculty and alumni founders, driven by their affinity for Berkeley’s mission, create opportunities for the University to invest alongside other VCs at fair value.
 These opportunities can take many forms: designation of UC Berkeley as a major investor in investor rights agreements, side-letters with codified participation rights, granting rights of first offer on unused pro-rata shares, or encouragement to Boards and major shareholders to include UC Berkeley in their allocation decisions.
 In many ways, this program operates like a close-knit family.

 -